CHAOWEICHIU/functional-javascript-currying/README.md

 	})
 ```

-> :dizzy_face: There is no way that I can understand it once the application get more complex
+> :dizzy_face: I feel like my brain is all over the place now...

-> :kissing_smiling_eyes: It is easy to reason about, but can I get it easier?
+> :kissing_smiling_eyes: It is very easy to know what the code is doing, but can I make it human readable?

-> :innocent: Yeah, using currying and ecaplcate all the code.
+> :innocent: It is so easy to reason about my code.
+Also!, I can re-use the code all over my program!

 --------------------------------------------------------